 Avoid hard foods.
 Almonds and other nuts, hard candies, even chewing on ice should be avoided.
 Your teeth undergo a huge amount of pressure and stress on a daily basis.
 Avoiding hard foods and refraining from chewing on other hard objects like your fingernails that put a lot of wear and tear on your teeth and your jaw will help.

 Our patients and readers who follow these suggestions have a good chance of reducing their risk of walking through our doors with an inconvenient dental emergency.
 If you do experience any type of trauma or tooth pain, contact Shervin M. Louie, DDS today.
-We’ll get to the bottom of the situation and get you on the path to great oral health again.
+Whether you live in Larchmont, Hollywood, Beverly Hills, or anywhere in the LA area, we’ll get you on the path to great oral health again.